Fast Polynomial Kernel Classification for Massive Data: Real data experiments

 \subsubsection{Experimental setting}

 In the following, we describe the setting of the experiments.

-{\bf Samples}: All data is from: \textit{https://archive.ics.uci.edu/ml/ datasets.html}.
-The sizes of data sets are listed in Table \ref{Tab:data}.
+{\bf Samples}: All data sets are from: \url{https://archive.ics.uci.edu/ml/datasets.html}.
+The sizes of data sets are listed in Table \ref{Tab:uci-data}.
 For each data set, we used $50\%$, $25\%$ and $25\%$ samples as the training, validation and testing sets, respectively.